GioPan/instancesFTCP/README.md

+At this repository you will find the instances of the *Football Team Composition Problem* used in the article G. Pantuso & L.M.
+Hvattum *Maximizing the ratings of a football team with an eye on the financial performance: a chance-constrained model* (**PanH19**).
+The instances have been adapted from those used in the article G. Pantuso *The football team composition problem: a stochastic programming approach*, Journal of Quantitative Analysis in Sports, 2017 (**Pan17**).

 # Players
 Players are organized in clubs.
-The folder clubs includes one text file (.txt) for each of the 20 clubs competing in the EPL 2013/14.
+The folder [clubs](./clubs) includes one text file (.txt) for each of the 20 clubs competing in the EPL 2013/14.
 Each file is named after the corresponding club, e.g., Arsenal-FC.txt.
 Each line of the file describes an individual player as follows:

 - Player name (String)